wanghaisheng/responsive-landing-page-starter/content/blog/en/implement-a-video-api-application-with-react-hooks.md

 In addition, the video room includes the `Chat` component which uses the [Video API Signal](https://tokbox.com/developer/sdks/js/reference/SignalEvent.html) to send and receive messages.

-Lastly, the `ControlToolBar` components include the buttons used during the video call: mute/unmute microphone and camera, screen-sharing and chat.
+Lastly, the `ControlToolBar` components include the buttons used during the video call: mute/unmute microphone and camera, screen-sharing, and chat.

 ### React Context

-The only context used in this App is the `UserContext` that stores the username, localAudio and localVideo preferences.
+The only context used in this App is the `UserContext` which stores the username, localAudio, and localVideo preferences.

 ### React Hooks